-From the snow-capped Cascade Mountains to the forested islands of the Puget Sound, Washington State is a mecca for adventure.
+From the snow-capped Cascade Mountains to the forested islands of the Puget Sound, Washington state is a mecca for adventure.
 And with so many incredible things to see, we think it’s best explored on foot!
-Whether you’re planning a trip to Walla Walla wine country or the Long Beach Peninsula, these hikes in Washington State will leave you with lasting memories.
-Here are a few of our favorites.
+Whether you’re planning a trip to Walla Walla wine country or the Olympic National Park, these hikes in Washington state will leave you with lasting memories.
+Here are a few of our favorite scenic hikes in Washington state.

 1. Columbia River Gorge